Men in the Sun: Themes

 The most notable themes are impotence, masculinity, exile, and loss.
 Each of the three men navigates power dynamics differently as exemplified in their pleads and demands with the smuggling proprietor.
 Abu Qais helplessly "throws himself on the damp earth" when he can't negotiate the price, Assad asserts that he will pay the smugglers only after arriving in Kuwait, and Marwan threatens to tell the police about the proprietor's smuggling business if he doesn't drop the price.
-Abu Khaizuran seems to enjoy relative power and ease of mobility because of his boss' repute and access to the lorry but he is impotent from a surgical castration he endured ten years prior.
+Abu Khaizuran seems to enjoy relative power and ease of mobility because of his boss' repute and access to the truck but he is impotent from a surgical castration he endured ten years prior.
 Crossing the border into Kuwait, the three men must hide in the insufferable tank while Abu Khaizuran gets his papers signed but he is delayed by the bureaucrats teasing him for supposedly being serviced by a prostitute.
 Fadl Naqib interprets that this plot where "the truck driver is suspected of sexual hijinks even though he's sexually impotent symbolizes the Arab armies suspected of a passion for war and ravishing Israel even though they were militarily impotent."
 The fact that none of the three men are privy to Abul Khaizuran's injury may also represent Palestinians duped by their ineffective leadership.